 This post may contain affiliate links

 Ready to invest in your health?
 We were too last year which is why we bought a Peloton bike!
-Brandon and I both have been using it for almost a year and we can soundly say it was one of the best purchases ever!
+Brandon and I both have been using it for almost two years and we can soundly say it was one of the best purchases ever!

 Read my unbiased Peloton bike review!

 It is definitely not a miracle work out.
 It does not ride itself.
 And it doesn’t magically help you eat better (I wish!).
 But for me, it has been a huge motivator and now something I love doing.
 I have hated working out in any capacity in the past, and I’ve never stuck with a program or a gym longer than a few weeks.
 True story, I paid for a gym membership for over 2 years and the only time I went was the day I signed up. #facepalm

 I love that I can do this at home, it’s super motivating, has tons of variety, and it still has a major social aspect!

 The Peloton bike has helped us keep our hearts healthy, lose/maintain some weight, and stay active on a regular basis.